TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Method

-\paragraph{3D Human Modeling.} Each individual in the OR is represented using the statistical parametric human mesh model \textsc{SMPL}~\cite{loper_smpl_2023}.
+Each individual in the OR is represented using the statistical parametric human mesh model \textsc{SMPL}~\cite{loper_smpl_2023}.
 We adopt a top-down multi-view approach combining detection, triangulation, and model fitting.
 A fine-tuned human detector is first applied to all RGB views to obtain person bounding boxes.
-Within each box, the pre-trained 2D pose estimator \textsc{ViTPose+}~\cite{xu2022vitpose+} predicts 17 human anatomical keypoints, which are subsequently triangulated across calibrated views to recover 3D joint locations.
+Within each box, the pre-trained 2D pose estimator \textsc{ViTPose+}~\cite{xu_vitpose_2023} predicts 17 human anatomical keypoints, which are subsequently triangulated across calibrated views to recover 3D joint locations.
 The triangulated 3D joints are then fitted to the \textsc{SMPL} model for full-body reconstruction.

 Temporal association is achieved by matching individuals across frames based on 3D spatial proximity and pose similarity.
-A multi-stage optimization then refines the \textsc{SMPL} parameters by jointly fitting to both 2D and 3D keypoints, while enforcing motion priors and temporal smoothness to ensure physically plausible trajectories.
+To mitigate perception failures caused by occlusions or rapid human motion, we further apply multi-view optimization and temporal smoothing.
+Specifically, a multi-stage optimization then refines the \textsc{SMPL} parameters by jointly fitting to both 2D and 3D keypoints, while enforcing motion priors and temporal smoothness to ensure physically plausible trajectories and temporally coherent motion~\cite{zeng_smoothnet_2022}.
 The pipeline was implemented and extended based on the EasyMocap~\cite{easymocap} framework.